Indications for valve replacement in aortic stenosis in adults

 - University of Washington School of Medicine

-Other issues relating to the surgical AVR and TAVR, the medical management of patients with AS, and valve surgery in elderly adults are discussed separately.
+Other issues relating to the surgical AVR and TAVI, the medical management of patients with AS, and valve surgery in elderly adults are discussed separately.
 (See "Choice of prosthetic heart valve for surgical replacement" and "Choice of therapy for symptomatic severe aortic stenosis" and "Medical management of asymptomatic aortic stenosis in adults" and "Medical management of symptomatic aortic stenosis" and "Valvular heart disease in elderly adults".)

 APPROACH TO IDENTIFYING CANDIDATES FOR VALVE REPLACEMENT